jhu-ip/cs220-f25/assign/final.md

 Copy `project.zip` to your local machine and submit it as Final Project (Team) on Gradescope.
 This will be a group submission, where *you must indicate each team member's name on Gradescope when you (first) submit*.
 Please make sure that the same team member submits subsequent versions as well.

-As always, when you submit, Gradescope conducts some automatic tests.
-These do basic checks, e.g. to check that you submitted the right files.
+As always, when you submit, Gradescope conducts some basica, automatic tests.
 If you see error messages (in red), address them and resubmit.
 You may re-submit any number of times prior to the deadline; only your latest submission will be graded.

 Two notes regarding automatic checks for programming assignments: